eclipse-kura/kura/docs/cloud-platform/raw-cloud-connection.md

 The `RawMqttSubscriber` will popolate the body field of the KuraPayload provided to consumers using the payload of received MQTT messages without any modification.

-## Using the Raw MQTT Cloud Conection from Kura Wires
+## Using the Raw MQTT Cloud Connection from Eclipse Kura Wires

 Using the Raw MQTT Cloud Conection from Kura Wires is possible but requires a few extra configuration steps.